kitty92pm/RONlua/README.md

 - **Watchdog: 250 ms per call.** Every chunk execution and every callback invocation has a wall-clock budget (default 250 ms, see `kCallBudgetMs` in `CathackLua.cpp`).
 If a call exceeds it, the VM raises a Lua error with `call exceeded 250ms wall-clock budget — aborted to keep the game responsive` and longjmps out.
 The error lands in the console; the VM keeps running.
 Practical effect: a `while true do end` no longer freezes the game.

 - **Persistent storage survives Reset VM.** `cathack.store` / `cathack.fetch` write to disk.
 Resetting the VM does NOT clear `cathack.store` (intentional — that's the whole point).

+- **Timer resolution is ~16 ms.** `set_timeout` / `set_interval` / `watch_property` poll from the same ~60 Hz fan as `on_tick`.
+Don't rely on them for sub-frame timing — use `on_tick` and integrate `dt` if you need it.

+- **Watches fire on the game thread.** Drawing primitives (`cathack.draw_*`) and the ImGui wrappers do nothing inside a watch callback — they only work from inside an `on_render` callback.
+Use `cathack.queue_render_task(fn)` from a watch to defer to the next render frame if you need to draw.

+- **`enum_values` is best-effort.** It probes the candidate `Names` field on `UEnum`'s memory layout.
+Works for almost every well-formed enum but returns an empty table when the engine version's UEnum layout differs from what we probe.
+Cache the result if you depend on it; the probe is cheap but not free.

+- **Keybinds use `GetAsyncKeyState`.** Bindings fire even when the game window is unfocused — handy for utility scripts but a footgun if you don't gate.
+Combine with `cathack.menu_open()` or your own focused-check if you want focus-only bindings.
+The `imgui_keybind_button` capture mode skips mouse VKs (`VK_LBUTTON` … `VK_XBUTTON2`) since those go through ImGui mouse handling; mouse buttons aren't bindable.

+- **The command palette steals keyboard input.** While visible, ↑/↓/Enter/Esc are consumed by the palette.
+Scripts that handle the same keys won't see them until the palette closes.
+This matches every other command palette implementation; just be aware.

+- **`object_call` ObjectProperty args are validated.** Before writing the pointer to the param buffer, the integer handle is run through `IsLikelyLiveUObject`.
+Stale handles return `false, "object handle is not a live UObject"` instead of crashing.
+Pass `nil` to write a null pointer.

+- **`find_objects` walks the full UObject array.** A wide filter on a big game can iterate 100K+ objects.
+Set `limit` aggressively (default 256) and prefer `class` (exact) over `class_contains` (substring).
+The whole walk happens under the Lua mutex on the calling thread — keep it cheap.

+- **Profile / layout / keybind files are JSON / INI.** Editable by hand if a script can't load anymore.
+They live in `%APPDATA%/cathack/lua/{profiles,layouts}/` and `%APPDATA%/cathack/lua/keybinds.json`.

 - **Reset VM clears callbacks AND globals.** Reset rebuilds the lua_State from scratch.
 Anything you stored in Lua globals is gone.
 Auto-run scripts re-fire after Reset.